Kōfu: Demographics

-Per Japanese census data, the population of Kōfu as remained relatively stable over the past 50 years.
+Per Japanese census data, the population of Kōfu has remained relatively stable over the past 50 years.

 History

-Prehistoric Ages
+Prehistoric ages

 Archaeologists have discovered evidence of human settlement in the Kōfu area dating to the Japanese Paleolithic period, with continuous settlement through the Jōmon, Yayoi and Kofun periods.

-Ancient Ages
+Ancient ages

 During the Nara period, the provincial temple of Kai Province was established in what is now Kōfu, indicating that the Nara period provincial capital was located nearby, as the name of the city implies.